The Wisdom Keeper Within: A Retreat for the Path Beyond Healing with Bob Vetter

 You won't just learn about these practices.
 You'll be inside them.

-What we do Saturday night draws from the curanderismo tradition of fire work and limpia—ceremonial cleansing.
+What we do Saturday night draws from the tradition of fire work and limpia—ceremonial cleansing.
 Through drumming, song, and prayer, the circle moves into a space where real healing becomes possible.
-Each person, in their own way, brings what no longer serves them—old patterns, old grief, what they're ready to be done carrying—and offers it to the fire, often with a tobacco offering, in their own words.
+Each person, in their own way, brings what no longer serves them and offers it to the fire, often with a tobacco offering, in their own words.

 Everyone present receives healing in this circle.
 And three people will step into the center to receive a more direct ceremonial healing—a deeper encounter, held by the rest of the group.
-Who those three are tends to become clear in the moment.
 The group's presence is part of the medicine.

 This is active ceremonial healing work, in a tradition that goes back further than any of us.
 We do it together, in the dark, with intention.